mwlik/mwlik.github.io/_posts/2025-01-13-why-whitebox.md

 # Rational

-My rationale for this can be stated as follows.
+My rationale for this can be stated as follows:

 ## The real attacker >> Your security guy